aman152003/Pokedex-with-PokeAPI/README.md

-A simple app that i made as a practice peoject
+A simple app that i made as a practice project